rp2323/data_analysis_portfolio/city_parish_salaries_project/readme.md

 SELECT 'uniqueid_null_count', COUNT(CASE WHEN uniqueid IS NULL THEN uniqueid END) FROM cps_data
 ```

-* Ruled out active employees with populated end of employment dates/inactive employees without termination dates (19 rows were discovered and removed from the dataset prior to analysis
+* Ruled out active employees with populated 'end of employment' dates/inactive employees without termination dates (19 rows were discovered and removed from the dataset prior to analysis -
+discovered three employees with termination dates prior to their hired dates and removed.
 ```sql
 /*Rule out faulty begin date/end date entries*/
 SELECT